Atalanta BC: Youth system

 The Atalanta youth system consists of four men's teams that participate in separate national leagues (Primavera, Allievi Nazionali A and B, and Giovanissimi Nazionali) and two that participate at a regional level (Giovanissimi Regionali A and B).

 The first person who was committed to set up the Atalanta youth teams was Giuseppe Ciatto.
 Every organisational aspect was dealt with and resolved by him, and he also took care to train the various teams.
 In 1949 Atalanta won the Campionato Ragazzi.

 In the late 1950s former Atalanta player Luigi Tentorio (then Special Commissioner of the club) felt the need to start investing more systematically in youth: he decided to create a real youth sector, with its own independent structure from the first team.
 The youth sector was entrusted to Giuseppe Brolis, who created a partnership with various clubs in the Veneto and Friuli regions, building a network of scouts and young coaches.

 A crucial step in the history of the Bergamo youth sector took place in the early 1990s when the president Antonio Percassi implemented a new investment policy, especially at the youth level.
 He managed to convince Fermo Favini to leave Como and entrusted him with the responsibility of the youth sector.

 The Atalanta youth system not only continued to increase the production of players for the first team, but began to win several honours in the most important national leagues.
 From 1991 to 2014, the various youth teams have won 17 national titles.

 Apart from successes at youth level, the Atalanta youth system is also one of the most highly regarded in Europe: according to a ranking by the study centre in Coverciano, Atalanta have the top youth system in Italy and the sixth in Europe, behind Real Madrid, Barcelona and three French teams.
 The parameters used were the number of first division players produced by the club.
 In the 2007–08 season, 22 players from Atalanta's youth played in Serie A, 32 in Serie B and 3 abroad.

 In 2014, a global study of the "CIES Football Observatory", placed the Atalanta youth system eighth place in the world, with 25 former youth players who play in the top 5 European leagues.

+On 4 August 2023, Atalanta established a reserve team in Serie C, becoming the second Italian club to do so.